Eureka! How to Generate Leads Using the Lighthouse Client Strategy

 This method is an objective way of determining how agencies should pick their lighthouse client.
 Think of it as a recipe to help choose what content to start focusing on and who to direct that content towards.

-For example, let’s say you determine that your lighthouse client is a restaurant owner.
-As an agency, you can show new restaurant leads what you’ve done for similar clients in the past, and the leads can see that you have the authority in the field through the examples and content you’re sharing.
+For example, let’s say you determine that your Lighthouse Client is a restaurant owner.
+As an agency wanting to learn how to generate leads, you can show new restaurant prospects what you’ve done for similar clients in the past.
+The leads can see that you have a high level of authority in their field through the examples and content you’re sharing.

 I’ve done this for a few hundred agencies and it goes without saying that most folks struggle.
-However, the more you expand and say that you do everything, the less business you can actually generate because then you try to become an agency where you say yes to everything.
+However, the paradox is that the more agencies attempt to expand their services by claiming to do everything, the less business they generate.
+This happens because they transform into a yes-agency, accepting any demand or request from clients.

 Once agencies have determined their lighthouse, the next step is to align what they’re doing for that business, which is WHY, HOW, and WHAT, with their own personal goals.

 This is where a video marketing strategy comes into play.
-When you're a small agency and you're the figurehead, you know that people are buying from you and not from your company.
+When you’re a small business marketing agency and you’re the figurehead, you know that people are buying from you and not from your company.
+Putting a face to the business is one of the most powerful and effective ways to build confidence and earn the trust of prospective clients.
+Plus, it’s an effective way to educate clients about your agency’s area of specialization.

 Using videos, you as an agency owner can talk about things that are important to you and why you like working with your lighthouse client.
-It doesn't have to be some crazy story, but it must be impactful enough to build trust and show leads that you can take care of them like a family.
+It doesn’t have to be some crazy story or fancy production, but it must be impactful enough to build trust and show leads that you can take care of them like a family.

 The WHY Videos